larry801/online_ocr/source/readme.md

 ### Azure Image Analyze
 This engine extracts a rich set of visual features based on the image content.
-This engine supports 5 languages in its result.
-English, Default.
-Spanish.
-Japanese.
-Portuguese.
-Simplified Chinese.
+This engine is english only by now.

 Visual Features include:
 Adult - detects if the image is pornographic in nature (depicts nudity or a sex act).
 Sexually suggestive content is also detected.